-How to generate a Certificate Signing Request (CSR) on a Web Browser
+How to generate a Certificate Signing Request (CSR) on Internet Explorer 11

 CSR Generation Instructions

-You will need to use Firefox in order to securely generate your Code Signing certificate.
-Firefox has a unique function which allows for the CSR and accompanying private key to be generated securely and easily.
-If you do not have Firefox installed, you may download it here.
-If you are unable to use Firefox, please contact us.
+You will need to use Internet Explorer 11 in order to securely generate your Code Signing certificate.
+Internet Explorer has a unique function which allows for the CSR and accompanying private key to be generated securely and easily.

 Note: The private key will be stored in the browsers certificate manager folder.
 You will obtain a copy of this after the certificate has been issued and downloaded in the same browser.